-Each of these activities requires the specific approval of the CNSOPB, including a project-specific assessment of its associated environmental effects.
-Petroleum exploration activities may also be subject to review and approval pursuant to other federal legislation, such as the Fisheries Act, Species at Risk Act, Canadian Environmental Protection Act (1999) and/or other legislations and regulations depending on the activity.
+Each of these activities requires the specific approval of the CNSOPB, including a project-specific assessment of its associated environmental effects in accordance with the CEAA.
 The SEA does not replace this requirement for a project-specific EA.
 However, the SEA assists in focusing these EAs by providing an overview of the existing environment, discussing in broader terms the potential environmental effects associated with offshore oil and gas exploration activities in a large area or region, identifying knowledge and data gaps, highlighting issues of concern, and making recommendations for mitigation and planning.